BECOMING THE ARK OF THE COVENANT

 There was nothing in the ark except the two stone tablets that Moses had placed in it at Horeb, where the LORD made a covenant with the Israelites after they came out of Egypt.
 (I Kings 8:9)

 The perseverance of the Ten Commandments informs us that after all is said and done, the end product that God is looking for is righteous behavior.

 The writing of Christ in our mind and heart is the Tree of the Knowledge of Good and Evil.
-As we grow in righteousness we become able to distinguish between good and evil, and we have a consuming desire to embrace what is righteous, and to utterly denounce and renounce that which is unrighteous.
+As we grow in righteousness, we become able to distinguish between good and evil, and we have a consuming desire to embrace what is righteous, and to utterly denounce and renounce what is unrighteous.

 God doesn’t let us know immediately when something is wrong.
-He waits and gives us a chance to bring our actions before Him for His approval, But how often we rush forward in our own zeal without giving God a chance to advise us.
+He waits and gives us a chance to bring our actions before Him for His approval.
+But often we rush forward in our own zeal without giving God a chance to advise us.
 The result seldom is desirable!